MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 # Materialize Terraform Provider + HashiCorp Vault

-HashiCorp Vault is a powerful tool for securely accessing secrets.
-This demo will guide you through the process of setting up and using [Vault](https://www.vaultproject.io/), as well as demonstrating how to interact with the Materialize Terraform provider using the `materialize_secret` resource with secrets stored in Vault.
+[HashiCorp Vault](https://www.vaultproject.io/) is a powerful tool for securely managing sensitive credentials.
+This demo guides you through combining the Materialize and Vault Terraform providers to access secrets stored in Vault in Materialize.

 ## Overview